elementgreen/pos_calc_discount/README.md

 This addon also enables merging of order line items, so long as the discount amount is the same.
 Odoo usually does not merge order lines if they have a discount set.

+No discount is used if the price from the price list rules is larger than the default product Sales Price.

 Discount can still be changed manually in the point of sale interface, based on the default product Sales Price.

 ## Installing